 Division 1 sets out a residential customer’s entitlement to be provided with standard assistance to help the customer avoid getting into arrears with their retailer.

 Division 2 sets out a residential customer’s entitlement to be provided with tailored assistance if the customer is in arrears.

+Division 2A sets out a retailer’s obligation to switch residential customers who meet certain eligibility criteria to the retailer’s deemed best offer.

 Division 3 sets out a retailer’s obligation to honour any pay-on-time discounts to residential customers who are in arrears and receiving tailored assistance.